Return to TryUkraine.com home click for details

 Rules and Regulations

 Compared to the Crimean Mountains, there seem to be fewer rules regarding camping and hiking in the Carpathians, and the mountains are rarely if ever patrolled.
 The only place I know of where camping is forbidden is the nature reserve on the east side of Hoverla.
-There are a number of other small nature reserves scattered around the Carpathians where camping is also likely forbidden.
+There are a number of other small nature reserves scattered around the Carpathians where camping is also forbidden (and hiking, too).

 Mountain Rescue Service